United Athletic Conference: 2020s: More membership changes, reinstatement of football

-Near Demise and Rebranding
+Near-dissolution and rebranding

-Within a year of abandoning hope of operating its own football league, the WAC began to come unraveled.
-In March 2024, UTRGV announced it would be departing for the Southland Conference, and two months later, Stephen F. Austin announced the same move.
-Both changes took effect that summer, leaving the WAC with nine members for the 2024-25 academic year.
-In May 2024, both Grand Canyon and Seattle announced they had accepted invitations to join the West Coast Conference, beginning in the 2025–26 academic year.
-Grand Canyon subsequently declined the invitation to join the WCC after receiving an invite to join the Mountain West Conference.
+In the mid-2020s, the Western Athletic Conference experienced significant membership turnover.
+In 2024, UTRGV and Stephen F. Austin announced that they would depart for the Southland Conference, and later that year Grand Canyon and Seattle accepted invitations to join the West Coast Conference, with Grand Canyon subsequently redirecting to the Mountain West Conference.
 After the change in destinations, GCU planned to transition from the WAC to the Mountain West on July 1, 2026, but ultimately made the move a year earlier, leaving the WAC with seven members for 2025–26.

-In February 2025, rumors began circulating about California Baptist and Utah Valley departing the WAC for the Big West Conference, California Baptist made the move official on March 5, followed by Utah Valley on June 4, in both cases to take effect July 1, 2026.
+In February 2025, rumors began circulating about California Baptist and Utah Valley departing the WAC for the Big West Conference.
+California Baptist made the move official on March 5, followed by Utah Valley on June 4, in both cases to take effect July 1, 2026.
 Three weeks later, on June 25, Southern Utah and Utah Tech accepted offers to join the Big Sky Conference, with the same effective date, leaving the WAC with just three members to continue beyond 2025–26.